 The SkySNATCH is an evolution in pilot chute design.
 The three dimensional partial toroidal shape is the most technically advanced design being used in skydiving today.
-Simply put, the SkySNATCH is the most efficient, stable, and symmetrical pilot chute available.
+Simply put, the SkySNATCH is the most efficient and stable PC available.

 All sizes of the SkySNATCH are constructed from ZP.
 It is currently available in the following size/handle configurations:

 The Snatch project began after a conversation between Squirrel Co-designer, Will Kitto, and CRW expert, Jim Rasmussen.
 Although the toroidal design concept has been used extensively in parachutes for over 40 years (it is also known as an annular or pulled-down-apex (PDA) design), it has never before been put into production for skydive pilot chutes due to the complexity of the design.
 The Snatch has rapidly become the new standard in BASE jumping pilot chutes, where PC stability is critical.
 The new SkySNATCH is designed for skydivers who seek the highest quality PC available.